Next Start

 Relying on their industry knowledge and experience, technicians are able to diagnose, repair and troubleshoot efficiently without missing a single detail.
 Techs who possess this quality gain the trust of their customers, peers and employers.

-Desire to Learn
+Desire To Learn

 Successful diesel technicians are always looking for new opportunities to learn and gain new skills.
 Training is essential to keeping up with industry changes and staying relevant in the workforce.

-In addition to completing specialized diesel training like UTI’s Diesel Technology program, technicians can learn from older, experienced technicians in the field.
-This is a hands-on career, which requires hands-on training and practice.
-There’s no better way to dive in than to invest in yourself through training, gain real-world experience on the job and ask plenty of questions along the way.
+In addition to completing diesel training like UTI’s Diesel Technology program, technicians can learn from older, experienced technicians in the field.
+This is a hands-on career, which requires hands-on training and practice.18 There’s no better way to dive in than to invest in yourself through training, gain real-world experience on the job and ask plenty of questions along the way.

 Safety-Oriented

-Diesel technicians are responsible for creating and maintaining a safe work environment, which requires wearing the right gear including protective eyewear, disconnecting the battery when working on electrical systems and cleaning their work area and surrounding areas thoroughly.
+Diesel technicians are responsible for creating and maintaining a safe work environment, which requires wearing the right gear (including protective eyewear), disconnecting the battery when working on electrical systems and cleaning their work area and surrounding areas thoroughly.

 People Skills

 While a majority of a diesel technician’s time is spent under the hood and chassis, they also must be able to effectively communicate with their customers, vendors, parts suppliers and fellow technicians.
-Successful diesel technicians are able to work with all different personalities, which allows them to collaborate with others in the workplace and most importantly, keep their customers happy.
+Successful diesel technicians are able to work with all different personalities, which allows them to collaborate with others in the workplace and, most importantly, keep their customers happy.

-Train to Become a Diesel Technician
+Train To Become a Diesel Technician

-Does this sound like a career you would enjoy?
-With relationships with 35+ leading brands, employers and aftermarket companies, Universal Technical Institute is a great choice for your diesel training.
-UTI’s 45-week Diesel Technology program can provide you with the fundamentals you need to service powerful trucks and engines.
-After completing your core program, you can continue your training with programs created in conjunction with leading manufacturers, including:
+UTI’s 45-week Diesel Technology program can teach you the fundamentals you need to service powerful trucks and engines.7 Graduates of the core program can continue their training with specialized programs created in conjunction with leading manufacturers, including: